peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest value representable using the given exponent.
+* An arbitrary-precision decimal number rounded to the closest value representable using the given exponent.

 ### RoundToIntegerExact
-    public EDecimal RoundToIntegerExact​(EContext ctx) Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+    public EDecimal RoundToIntegerExact​(EContext ctx) Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
 The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 **Parameters:**

-* <code>ctx</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
+* <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
 If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in